 Credit cards are accepted, and getting a credit card is easy for anyone with a local bank account, but Norwegians don’t use them often unless they have major purchases.
 Most Norwegians use their normal bank card instead.
 However, local and foreign credit cards are accepted almost everywhere.
 Eurocard, Mastercard, Visa, American Express and Diners Club International are the most common.

 Taxes in Norway

-While it’s true that taxes are exceptionally high in Norway, expats can rest assured that this money goes towards public services, and to free (or subsidised) healthcare, education, and pension and employee benefits.
+While it’s true that taxes are exceptionally high in Norway, expats can rest assured that this money goes towards public services and free (or subsidised) healthcare, education and pension and employee benefits.

-All citizens and expats working in Norway are liable to pay tax.
-Foreigners who have stayed less than 183 days over 12 months are considered non-residents but must pay income tax on certain types of income earned in the country.
+All citizens and expats working in Norway are liable to pay taxes.
+Foreigners who have stayed less than 183 days over 12 months are considered non-residents, but must pay income tax on certain types of income earned in the country.
 Resident taxpayers – those who have been in the country for over 183 days – are taxed on their worldwide income.

 Expats should also note that there are double taxation agreements with member states of the European Economic Area, Australia, Canada, the UK and the US, among other countries.
 We recommend expats obtain more information from their local tax office (ligningskontor).

 Norwegian employers deduct tax from employees before they are paid.
 Once a person has found employment in Norway, they are responsible for obtaining a tax card from the local tax office.
 An expat’s employer and local tax office can help with this process, providing all necessary information on how to apply and what must be enclosed with the application.

 Declaring personal taxes is an organised, systematic and simple process.
 Once an expat is listed in the Norwegian system, they will receive a tax declaration or tax return with the tax authority’s details and estimates of their income, assets and debt.
 As tax regulations are subject to change and these processes may seem complicated at first, we recommend the services of a tax consultant.